-The story of Samson takes place roughly a 1,000 years before Jesus and is recorded in the book of Judges.
-Prior to this taking place Israel had left Egypt, wandered the desert, and finally taken possession of the Promised Land.
-They were unlike another nation because they had no king, rather they trusted God and He led them.
+The book of Judges takes place after Israel had fled Egypt, wandered the desert, and finally taken possession of the Promised Land.
+This time in Israel’s history was unique; they had no king.
+Rather they trusted God, and He led them.

 It is in the middle of all this that the story of Samson takes place.
 Israel had been overcome once again so God raised up Samson to rescue His people.

-From birth Samson was different.
-While still in the womb God instructed Samson’s mom that he was to deliver Israel and that he was to be a Nazarite from birth to death.
+From birth Samson was a Nazarite.
+While still in the womb God told Samson’s mom that he would deliver Israel and was to always follow the Nazarite vow.
 (Judges 13:2-5)

-A Nazarite was someone who took a vow from Numbers 6 to abstain from three primary things:
+A Nazarite vow was from Numbers 6 and meant that he had to abstain from three primary things:

 - Anything from grapes (including all alcohol)

 - Cutting any hair

 - Touching a dead body